MadlyJado/obisidiannotes/Network Security Notes III.md

 - Server might indicate it wants the client to send its own certificate too

 Step 3: Client verifies server SSL certificate

+AAA

+Authentication - Authenticate the user's account info (User/Password) Authorization - Give the user the right access they need, and deny them if they don't Accounting - Audit/Account for changes the user makes in the system